johnmosesman/johns-blog/app/lib/posts/a-practical-take-on-web3.md

 There are also a countless number of these things outside of cryptocurrency.
 If we banned every technology that facilitates scams we’d have no technology.

 Over time and as the space matures, I do think the number of scams will decrease.
-There will always be scams, but it’s easy to scam people who are undereducated about the underlying technology and don’t yet have good patterns to use to identify scams versus legitimate projects.
+There will always be scams, but it’s easy to scam people who are undereducated about the underlying technology and don’t yet have good patterns and tools to use to identify scams versus legitimate projects.

 Another aspect to keep in mind is blockchains are completely open and public data.
 You can watch and analyze every transaction that happens on-chain.